2021 in Review

 To continue the tradition, here’s my best of the year again.
 I can’t believe it’s my 4th ”Year in Review” article.
-I’ve explored more subjects than ever, the Internet can be truly amazing.
+I’ve explored more subjects than ever this year, the Internet is amazing.

 The Dig: I would never expect to be so enthralled by a 2-hour movie about an archeological dig during WW2.
 This film deserves oscars.
 For Carey Mulligan, the lead actress; for Archie Barnes, the child actor; for the photography; for the music.
 Best Picture and best Sound at the very least.
 It also manages to captures the ambient tension of the war.
 It’s beautiful, it’s somber, it’s philosophical at times, I loved it.
 10/10.